nccgroup/PS2/README.md

     -noPing [<SwitchParameter>]
         (-nP) Assume all hosts are up and do not ping them prior to scanning

+    -overwrite [<SwitchParameter>]
+        (-o) Force output files to be overwritten if they exist and do not prompt for confirmation

     -outAll <FileInfo>
         (-oA) Save output in txt and JSON formats to files with a specified name (supersedes -oJ and -oT options)